 No. A student in grades K – 4 who has attended a school on transfer for at least two complete and consecutive years and any siblings at the same school are exempt from being returned to the home campus if the return is for reasons of class size or building capacity compliance.
 Even though a student is exempt from being returned to his or her home campus, the application for transfer must be resubmitted each year.

 Yes.
-At any time during the school year, the district may revoke an intradistrict transfer for excessive absences or disruptive behavior on the part of the student.
+At any time during the school year, the district hearing officer may revoke an intradistrict transfer for excessive absences or disruptive behavior on the part of the student.